mhausenblas/Racoon/README.md

 	 ./rr  http://example.com/start/

 ... which will store the crawl results in a file called something like `crawl-result-2012-07-21T18-48-33-406027.json` in the directory where you run the script as well as provide you with information about the overall execution time.

+Note: the script is configured to be verbose in nature and to use the descend crawl strategy.

 ## Crawl parameters